 Ethical production is at the heart of this wonderful label.
 Every artisan that works on Baliza’s collections receives a salary three times higher than that of local factory workers.
 This is in addition to education for their children, medical care and financial education.

 Baliza still uses plastic packaging to keep designs safe in transit from India to Singapore.
-It’s something they’re working towards finding a long term solution for.
+However, this is something they’re working towards finding a long term solution for.

 Baliza was founded in 2012 by Spanish entrepreneur Gema Santander.
 She started her sustainable fashion brand with the specific social goal of improving the lives of the community at Ladli.
-Their motivation for doing what they do is to support and create opportunities for the artisans and their families.
+Thus, their motivation for doing what they do is to support and create opportunities for the artisans and their families.